MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 ## 12. Security boundaries and limitations

 Mixin Kernel's speed does not remove its operating assumptions.
+The implementation also retains several concrete hardening boundaries:

+- **Admission write ordering:** Output validation durably reserves ghost keys before type-specific deposit, mint, withdrawal, membership, or custodian validation finishes and before cache insertion.
+A later failure has no general rollback path, so a rejected submission can leave a ghost-key reservation behind.
+- **Authorization-envelope cache collisions:** Transaction identity intentionally excludes authorization signatures, while ordinary P2P envelopes can enter the payload-hash-keyed cache before semantic validation.
+Existing order or payload records are not replaced on every path, so an invalid envelope can temporarily displace a later valid envelope for the same unsigned payload.

 The remaining security and operating boundaries are:

 - **Byzantine bound:** Safety relies on fewer than one third of the effective consensus set violating the signing rules or losing key control.
 - **Availability:** A partition that prevents a quorum from communicating stops finality rather than safely choosing a minority history.